danny-shindel/LAG/planning/pseudocode.md

     2. mines place randomly on board
         1. helper function that randomly selects board array index mine number of times a switched mine to true
     3. set adj number
-        1. help function that will iterrate through the board and set adj mine number for all qualifing squares
+        1. help function that will iterate through the board and set adj mine number for all qualifying squares
-    4. set winner = null
+    4. set winner = helper function
+        1. if amount of squares unrevealed = total amount of mines winner = 1
 5. Gameplay
     1. correspond index of click square with same square index of board array
         1. id divs of board to have index in them
+    2. if board index has revealed value of true, return (that element has already been clicked)
-    2. check if that board index is mine
+    3. check if that board index is mine
         1. if mine winner = 2
-    3. check if that board index adj mine - = 0
+    4. check if that board index adj mine - = 0
         1. if true flood
-    4. else set board index revealed to true
+    5. else set board index revealed to true
-    5. render
+    6. render
 6. Replay
     1. do step 4.1 - 4.4 (init)
 7. Icebox